porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 <snipped>
 {% endhighlight %}

-With `-e`, you can see some of the useful Cypher queries used throughout this blog post (some are slightly modified for query performance):
+With `-e`, you can see some of the useful Cypher queries used throughout this blog post (some are slightly modified to improve query performance):
 {% highlight plaintext %}
 $ ruby bh-owned.rb -e
 Find all owned Domain Admins: